User Guide

 • Blinking block cursor — Move the cursor position by turning the encoder

-• Blinking underline cursor — Change the current character by turning the encoder
+• Underline cursor — Change the current character by turning the encoder

 This allows text to be entered entirely from the front panel.